flutter-form-builder-ecosystem/form_builder_extra_fields/README.md

 The currently supported fields include:

-- `FormBuilderChipsInput` - Takes a list of `Chip`s as input and suggests more options on typing
 - `FormBuilderColorPicker` - Input for `Color` selection
 - `FormBuilderCupertinoDateTimePicker` - For `Date`, `Time` and `DateTime` input using a Cupertino-style picker
 - `FormBuilderRating` - For selection of a numerical value as a rating